-Once you have submitted your appeal the admission authority will let you know the time, date and location of your appeal hearing.
-They will give you at least 10 school days’ notice, unless you have told them that you do not need this much notice.
+Once you have submitted your appeal the admission authority will let you know the time, date, format and either the location of your appeal hearing (if you’re attending in person) or the joining instructions (if you’re attending the appeal remotely).
+You will be given at least 10 school days’ notice, unless you have said that you do not need this much notice.

 Who takes part in the appeal hearing?